microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 Here, our package depends on the `browserify` and `typescript` packages.
 `browserify` does not bundle its declaration files with its npm packages, so we needed to depend on `@types/browserify` for its declarations.
-`typescript`, on the other hand, packages its declaration files, so there was no need for any additional dependencies
+`typescript`, on the other hand, packages its declaration files, so there was no need for any additional dependencies.

 Our package exposes declarations from each of those, so any user of our `browserify-typescript-extension` package needs to have these dependencies as well.
 For that reason, we used `"dependencies"` and not `"devDependencies"`, because otherwise our consumers would have needed to manually install those packages.